 The challenge was how to fit a series of spaces into a compact, open-concept footprint.
 Previously, the clients had lived in airy lofts and loved them for entertaining, so they were not keen on chopping up the main floor of the 280-square-metre house.
 And so, instead of walls, striking divisions demarcate each zone.
 “Large open floor plans actually feel smaller when the entire area is revealed at first glance,” says Doyle.
 “We prefer to strategically place a few elements to control the views and encourage you to experience all corners of the space.”

-To wit: a double-sided wood-burning fireplace, made by Stûv, acts as a commanding divider between the front and rear rooms, while allowing views of the backyard and the minimalist’s dream of a kitchen, which is rife with chic understated cabinetry.
+To wit: a double-sided wood-burning fireplace, made by Stûv, acts as a commanding divider between the front and rear rooms, while allowing views of the backyard and the minimalist’s dream of a kitchen (by Trevisana Kitchens + Interiors), which is rife with chic understated cabinetry.
 A brilliant moment also comes in the entryway, where floating bench seating for the table merges into the staircase.
 The fear was that “it would feel like you’re sitting in a corridor,” says Smith, but skylights and glazing around the front door take care of that, flooding the space with natural light.

 A sunbeam from the skylight leads upstairs to the generous landing, which offers a reprieve and is as important to the architects as the rooms beyond.
 “We didn’t want it to feel like you’re in this tight maze filtering into each individual space,” says Doyle.
 The bedrooms aren’t huge but cathedral ceilings trick the eye into thinking otherwise.
 A walk-in closet is outfitted, like two of the three bathrooms, with solar tubes to quell the windowless darkness – yet another smart flourish in this exceedingly well-planned home, where every detail has been considered, proving that you really can have it all if you’re creative enough.